 The other addition is a vertically integrated group of Australian automotive aftermarket businesses.
 The firm is making strategic acquisitions whilst organically growing their core brands and is currently valued at circa 7.5X forward EV/EBITDA, with a net cash position and close to 70% insider (members of the Board, management & vendors of previously acquired businesses) ownership.

 In our last newsletter, we flagged that we would discuss BetMakers, a recent addition to the portfolio.
-Some of the analysis below was written in conjunction with Waterhouse VC, a high-performing Sydney-based investment fund focused on the gambling industry, which is under-researched and ignored by most mainstream fund managers.

 Investors could be forgiven for looking at BetMakers and throwing it in the ‘too hard basket’.
 In early 2019, the firm transitioned from a highly competitive industry to an attractive investment proposition.
 Founded in 2011, the company initially aimed to build B2B software products for betting companies, while also competing against them with their own retail betting business.
 When you are competing against large corporate bookmakers (e.g. Flutter [LON:FLTR]), the capital requirements to win and retain customers are vast.
 Between its listing (under the name, TopBetta) in December 2015 and June 2018, the company had not produced a dollar of positive operating cash flow.
 Existing investors were diluted as the company continuously tapped investors for more capital.